-License Agreement with Yale
+License Agreements with Yale

-On September 30, 2013, the Company entered into the Yale Agreement with Yale (see Note 11 for details).
+On September 30, 2013, the Company entered into the Yale Agreement with Yale (see Note 11, "License Agreements," for details).
 The Company's Chief Executive Officer is one of the inventors of the patents that the Company has licensed from Yale and, as such, is entitled to a specified share of the glutamate product-related royalty revenues that may be received by Yale under the Yale Agreement.

-In January 2021, the Company entered into the Yale MoDE Agreement with Yale (see Note 11 for details).
+In January 2021, the Company entered into the Yale MoDE Agreement with Yale (see Note 11, "License Agreements," for details).
 Under the license agreement, the Company acquired exclusive, worldwide rights to Yale's intellectual property directed to its MoDE platform.
 As part of consideration for this license, the Company paid Yale University an upfront cash payment of \$1,000 and 11,668 common shares of the Former Parent valued at approximately \$1,000.
+Under the Yale MoDE Agreement, the Company entered into the Yale MoDE SRA (see Note 11, "License Agreements," for details), which included funding of up to \$4,000 over the life of the agreement.
+In May 2023, the Company entered into an additional sponsored research agreement with Yale University (the "2023 Yale SRA"), which includes funding of up to \$612 over the life of the agreement.

-For the years ended December 31, 2022, 2021 and 2020, the Company recorded \$3,420, \$458 and \$138, respectively, in research and development expense related to the Yale MoDE Agreement and Yale Agreement (the "Yale Agreements").
-As of December 31, 2022, the Company did not owe any amounts to Yale, which is related to the Yale MoDE SRA.
+For the years ended December 31, 2023, 2022 and 2021, the Company recorded \$2,942, \$3,420 and \$458, respectively, in research and development expense, including certain administrative expenses, related to the Yale MoDE Agreement and the Yale MoDE SRA, the Yale Agreement, and the 2023 Yale SRA (the "Yale Agreements").
+As of December 31, 2023, the Company did not owe any amounts to Yale.